2. If there is no frame, it is possible to place the engine on a sturdy workbench or on the floor.

 - Fuel pump

-Note: When removing external engine components, pay special attention to parts that may be useful or important in installation.
-Note the installed position of gaskets, seals, gaskets, pins, washers, bolts and other small parts.
+Note: When removing external engine components, pay special attention to parts that may be useful or important during installation.
+Note the installed position of gaskets, seals, shims, pins, washers, bolts and other small parts.

-4. If you are getting a short block that consists of the engine block, crankshaft, pistons and connecting rods assembled, then the cylinder head, sump and oil pump will also need to be removed.
+4. If you are receiving a short block, which consists of the engine block, crankshaft, pistons and connecting rods in a complete assembly, then the cylinder head, oil pan and oil pump will also need to be removed.

 5. If you are planning a complete overhaul, the engine must be dismantled and the internal components removed in the following order: